alex-panda/PDFCompiler/README.md

 A compiler that creates richtext PDFs (the PDF's text is bolded, italicized,
     underlined, etc.) from plain text files such as .txt files.
-Enriching your the document's text can be done either through Command Sequences, which are an excedingly simple to use, or through the use of the programming language Python which can be embeded directly in your documents (i.e. you can designate Python code directly in your plain text document and the
+Enriching the document's text can be done either through Command Sequences, which are an excedingly simple to use, or through the use of the programming language Python which can be embeded directly in your documents (i.e. you can designate Python code directly in your plain text document and the